andrei-akatsyeu1/drift-track-designer/README.md

 - **Remove last shape**: Click the `-` button in the shape palette
 - **Remove selected shape**: Select a shape in the list, then click `-`
+- **Remove active shape**: Press `Delete` or `Backspace` key (removes the currently active shape)
 - **Clear all shapes**: Click the `🗑` button below the shape list

+**Note**: When you remove a shape, the application automatically activates the next appropriate shape:
+- If you remove a middle shape, the previous shape becomes active
+- If you remove the first shape, the new first shape becomes active
+- This ensures you always have a shape selected for continued editing

 ### Inverting Shape Color